 Add the Metrics you need.
 Most of the time Sum is the best calculation type.
 This will add your Metrics if you run a report over multiple months.
 It makes sense for things like the number of transactions you do.
 Use End as the calculation type for something where you want the end of period value.
 This works for Metrics like Shop Area where the value is the same each month.

 Record budgets for the year and then update the actuals each month.
 Just like with your financial budgets, enter the Metrics budgets against the right budget version.
-Copy and Paste if you need to update one budget from another.
+Use formulas if you need to update one budget from another.
+If you have lots of actuals to update, import them from a spreadsheet.

 Pull it all together with KPIs